 where

+The $l$-th $B-$spline function is supported on an interval of the form $[t_l,t_{l+d+1})$ and is identically zero outside this interval.
+Consequently, the index $l$ must satisfy $l+d+1\le m$, and therefore $l=1,\ldots,m-d-1$, yielding exactly the $m-d-1$ $B-$spline functions.
+Each function corresponds to a distinct group of $d+2$ consecutive knots.
+Figure~\ref{fig:preliminaries:Bspline_basis} shows a $B-$spline basis of degree $d = 2$ defined over the equidistant knot sequence $t = \left\{0, 1, 2, 3, 4, 5, 6\right\}$.

+For fixed degree $d$ and knot sequence $t$, the associated $B-$spline functions span a finite-dimensional space of piecewise polynomial functions with that degree and knot structure.
+In this mathematical sense, they form a basis of this space.

-The function $f$ in the regression model defined in~\eqref{eq:preliminaries:univariate_model} can be represented in the domain $[x_1, x_n]$ of observed $X$ data values through a $B-$spline basis of degree $d$ defined over a fixed knot sequence.
-For this, the domain $[x_1, x_n]$ is partitioned into \( k \) intervals by specifying \( k + 1 \) knots, which may be either equidistant or nonequidistant.
-These knots are referred to as internal knots.
-However, to ensure an accurate estimation and avoid undesirable effects, each interval must be covered by \(d+1\) nonzero $B-$spline functions \citep{wand2008semiparametric}.
+Using such a $B-$spline basis of degree $d$, the function $f$ in the regression model defined in~\eqref{eq:preliminaries:univariate_model} can be represented in the domain $[x_1, x_n]$ of observed $X$ values as a linear combination of the $B-$spline functions of degree $d$ associated with a fixed knot sequence.
+For this, the covariate domain $[x_1, x_n]$ is partitioned into \( k \) intervals, by specifying \( k + 1 \) knots, which are denoted as internal knots and may be either equidistant or nonequidistant.
+Both the degree $d$ and the number of intervals $k$ are parameters chosen by the user.
+To ensure an accurate estimation and avoid undesirable effects, each interval must be covered by \(d+1\) nonzero $B-$spline functions \citep{wand2008semiparametric}.